-Underneath the White Featherweight you can see where the belt continues down and connects to the rotating hook shaft.
+Underneath the White Featherweight, you can see where the belt continues down and connects to the rotating hook shaft.
 Looks quite a bit different than the black and tan Featherweights, doesn't it?
 Do not get any oil or grease on the internal black belt on a white Featherweight.

 Electrical Cord and Foot Controller are hard-wired into the machine whereas on the black and tan Featherweights the cord is plugged into the machine as a separate unit.

-This particular case had a very pretty light purple hounds tooth paper lining.
+This particular case had a very pretty light purple houndstooth

-A softer sided vinyl case, usually found in Canada, were available in two colors.
+A softer sided vinyl case, usually found in Canada, was available in two colors.
 The bluish-grey (above) and bold red (below.

 As you can see there were many differences between the black Featherweights and the White ones.
 In spite of all these minor cosmetic and mechanical differences, the machine still classified as a 221 model machine.
 Stitch formation and lightweight portability continued to keep it in a class all by itself.